TyBruceChen/Tutorial-Conda-cuDNN-NCCL-installation-for-Pytorch/README_nccl_distributed_compute.md

 # Configure pytorch for distributed GPU training on Ubuntu 18

-In this tutorial, we'll try to realize distributed computing in DNN model training with ```torch.distributed``` (which is based on [NVIDIA Collective Communications Library (NCCL) function](https://developer.nvidia.com/nccl/nccl-legacy-downloads))
+In this tutorial, we'll try to realize distributed computing in DNN model training with ```torch.distributed``` (which is based on [NVIDIA Collective Communications Library (NCCL) function](https://developer.nvidia.com/nccl))

 ### Quick start example:

+If there's no NCCL installed on your computer, download here: https://developer.nvidia.com/nccl/nccl-legacy-downloads

 Download the official example by pytorch: [https://github.com/pytorch/examples/tree/main/imagenet](https://github.com/pytorch/examples/tree/main/imagenet).
 The example directory should contain the following folders: ```gpu  imagenet  main.py```, where ```imagenet``` should contain the ```train, val, test, ...``` ([download here](https://www.image-net.org/download.php)).